OfficeDev/office-js-docs/word/resources/list.md

 #### Returns
 void

-### setLevelBullet(level: number, listBullet: ListBullet, charCode: number, fontName: string)
+### setLevelBullet(level: number, listBullet: string, charCode: number, fontName: string)
 Sets the bullet format at the specified level in the list.
 If the bullet is 'Custom', the charCode is required.

 #### Syntax